-Sony Xperia XZ1 review: The most disappointing flagship of 2017
+Sony Xperia XZ1 review: The most disappointing flagship of 2017- Tech Reviews, Firstpost

 I don’t doubt that Sony’s put an incredible sensor into the phone, it’s just that they don’t seem to have figured out how to take advantage of it.
 The image quality we saw this year is worse than it was last year.

-When you see the incredible work that Huawei and Google are putting into their cameras, it’s hard to fathom Sony’s reasoning.
+When you see the incredible work that Huawei and Google are putting into their cameras, one has to question Sony's motivations.

 3D scanner and AR